-- Groundwater flow rate
+• Groundwater flow rate.

-- Competing electron acceptors like dissolved oxygen, sulfate, ferric iron (converted to the more soluble ferrous form), manganese, and carbon dioxide (converted to methane).

-- Treatment zone dimensions
+- Competing electron acceptors like DO, sulfate, ferric iron, manganese, and carbon dioxide. - Treatment zone dimensions.

 The initial distribution of the EVO will be dependent on the amount of EVO injected, the injection technique, and the amount of dilution water injected with the EVO.
 There will likely be some transport of the EVO downgradient with the groundwater, particularly with high groundwater flow rates and in sandy soils with little clay or organic matter.
 As a rule of thumb, sufficient EVO and dilution water should be added for a minimum of 15% of the effective pore volume in the PRB.
 Higher loadings up to 30% of the effective pore volume may be appropriate for high groundwater flow rate aquifers.
 Column studies described in Solutions IES et al. (2007) demonstrated a loss of up to 66% in hydraulic conductivity occurred during injection of a small droplet EVO, but the hydraulic conductivity returned to background levels during flushing with clean water.
 Larger EVO droplets had more impact on the hydraulic conductivity.